Frequently Asked Questions

 Q: Is there a limit for the size of my program source ?

-A: Yes.
+Yes.
 Your program source file must not be larger than 1,000,000 bytes.